-Wondering where to start with a 4K Ultra HD TV?
-We've done the hard work for you, running the rule over all the major TVs released to sort the wheat from the chaff.
+Wondering where to start with a 4K TV?
+We've done the hard work for you, running the rule over all the major televisions we've tested to sort the wheat from the chaff.
 Here we're highlighting only the best of the best, so you know you're getting top bang for your buck.

-After all, there's no other way to feast your eyes on all the Ultra HD content that's becoming more common - you can now watch it on Amazon, Netflix, Sky Q and BT Sport Ultra HD.
+After all, there's no better way to feast your eyes on all the Ultra HD content that's becoming more common - you can now watch it on Amazon, Netflix, Sky Q and BT Sport Ultra HD.
 Plus you can buy 4K Ultra HD Blu-rays.
-There's never been a better time to go 4K - and with Black Friday around the corner, you might be able to buy a bargain.
+Basically, there's never been a better time to go 4K.

 This Sony TV has pedigree, building on the success of previous generations to deliver Award-winning performance.
 Despite the relatively affordable price there's a fair amount of trickle-down from flagship sets on here, so it's not short of processing power.
 4K and HDR is supported, with Amazon, Netflix, iPlayer and more on board, all within an Android TV interface, which is OK if not as impressive as LG's webOS.
 HDMI, USB and optical inputs are here, too.
 But it's the picture that really impresses, most notably in terms of colours and contrast.